lucascoelho-unl/agent-video-editor/README.md

-# agent-video-editor

-Agent that is able to edit videos given a prompt

-# Spin up the API server

 cd backend
 python main.py

-# Stop containers
+cd frontend
+npm start

+cd backend
+adk web

+cd backend:
-docker-compose down
+-docker-compose down

-# Start containers

-docker-compose up -d
+-docker-compose up -d

-# View logs

-docker-compose logs -f
+-docker-compose logs -f

-# Rebuild if you change Dockerfile

-docker-compose build --no-cache
+-docker-compose build --no-cache

+TODO: Log all parts of the merging videos function to spot what is taking longer and improve eficiency.
 TODO: Create video processing to store information in the container.
 Video processing whenever it is uploaded with transctips, time stamps, metadata etc
 TODO: Make sure merged videos have the same proportions for quality sake